 Businessman & Travel Writer

 Lowell spent a year traveling around Britain and the European continent.
-He traveled as far as Syria, before returning to Boston to work in the family business for six years as executive head of a large cotton mill.
+He traveled as far as Syria, before returning to Boston to work in the family business for six years as head of a large cotton mill.

 In 1883, age 28, he changed direction completely, spending much of the next decade in Japan and Korea, studying the people, their languages, and their customs.
 Commenting on his initial experiences in Japan, he wrote: